 Red light therapy vs GLP-1 medications (Ozempic, Wegovy)

 GLP-1 medications work systemically: they affect appetite regulation and metabolic signalling across the entire body.
 Red light therapy is local: it affects specific treatment areas.
-They are entirely different mechanisms.
+Entirely different mechanisms.
 GLP-1 medications work for many people and carry their own cost, side-effect, and access considerations.
 Red light therapy is not a replacement for GLP-1 medications, but it can complement a broader body composition program for people already using them.

 Red light therapy vs diet and exercise